ElixScript/HR-Analytics-Attrition-Prediction/README.md

 This project analyzes employee attrition data to understand the key factors driving employee turnover and builds a predictive model to identify employees at high risk of leaving.
 The goal is to provide insights that can help organizations develop targeted retention strategies.

-## Dataset

-The dataset used in this project is sourced from [mention dataset source, e.g., a CSV file name or a public repository if applicable].
-It contains various employee features, including demographic information, job details, satisfaction levels, and work history.

 ## Project Structure

 1.  **Data Loading and Exploration:** Load the dataset and perform initial exploration to understand data types, missing values, and basic statistics.